MarkKozel/CompOrgEText/docs/Foundations/Pioneers/vonNeumann.md

 ]" />

 ## Introduction
-John von Neumann (1916 - 2001) was a Hungarian mathematician, physicist, a designer of a practical digital computer architecture.
+John von Neumann (1916 - 2001) was a Hungarian mathematician, physicist, and designer of a practical digital computer architecture.

 In 1945, while designing the [EDVAC (Electronic Discrete Variable Automatic Computer)](https://en.wikipedia.org/wiki/EDVAC) electronic computer, von Neumann documented the first logical design of a *stored-program* digital computer architecture.
 As the document circulated it became known as the **von Neumann Architecture** or **Model**